LoloD4/100-days-of-code/log.md

 from this survey.

-### Day 3: Tues Oct 2nd, 2018
+### Day 3: Tues Oct 2, 2018

-**Today's Progress**: FCC Survey Form Day 2 cha
+**Today's Progress**: FCC Survey Form Day 2

-** Thoughts** Still building form, Im starting to memorize more code as I build.
+**Thoughts** Still building form, Im starting to memorize more code as I build.
 Working on styling.
 I wanted to collect real data with this survey but that may be more complicated than I thought at this point in my journey.

 <a href="https://codepen.io/lolitadefoe/pen/LgVJer?editors=1100"> View Survey</a>

+### Day 4: Wed Oct 3, 2018

+**Today's Progress**: FCC JavaScript

+**Thoughts**: Java is not making sense to me at this point.
+Reading and writing math backwards lol...It's different than I thought.
+But I'm going to keep going, and hopefully it will get better easier to comprehend.

+### Day 5: Thurs Oct 4, 2018

+**Today's Progress**: FCC JavaScript: Add, Multiply, Subtract and Divide

+**Thoughts**: The big bad java monster was a lot less scary today lol .
+I think Im starting to understand